 9. Hand Lotion

-In general, I cannot stand when my hands are too dry, and this only worsens in winter time.
+In general, I cannot stand when my hands are too dry, and this only worsens in the winter time.
 Combine that with the cold, dry air of Iceland and I’d have been complaining non-stop if it weren’t for J.R.
 Watkins Hand Cream.
-For starters, ingredients include cocoa butters, aloe, and green tea which from experience, are some of the best ingredients when it comes to natural beauty products.
+For starters, ingredients include cocoa butter, aloe, and green tea which from experience, are some of the best ingredients when it comes to natural beauty products.
 But unlike many other hand creams, this one also doesn’t leave that semi-greasy residue that can be more irritating than dry hands.

 10. Protein Bars

 - You’ll find that when traveling Iceland, more commonly when you leave Reykjavik and the surrounding area, that many restaurants are closed for the winter.
 While we were able to find a couple of spots that kept their doors open, having a box of protein bars in my bag was a huge savior especially during those long stretches of road.
 At one point, when we had to pull over due to a sudden close-to-zero-visibility snowstorm for a couple of hours, everyone was glad I had some Special K Meal bars to go around.
 Plus, if we’re being honest, food in Iceland isn’t cheap.
 Some protein bars and a pack of Skyr can you a decent amount on breakfasts.

 Found this post useful?
 Pin it for later!